Garlus/GA-Adwaita-Icons/README.md

 You find more information about the GNOME Project here: http://www.gnome.org

 ---

+> [!IMPORTANT]
+> This icon pack is neither polished or optimized.
+> Legibility and consistency might suffer.
+Please report all issues

+> [!NOTE]
+> This Github was created within a few hours.
+Unrefienment is expected but not desired.
+> Contributions are welcome! :blush:

+---
 ## Installation
 1. Download the Repository
 2. Move "Gawaita" folder to ".icons" in your home directory.